 We designed Joy to empower you to make your website uniquely you.
 Whether you’re using Joy to plan a wedding or different event altogether, we offer many design tools that will help you create a site you and your guests will love.
 From mixing and matching layouts and graphic themes to adjusting fonts and colors until they’re just right, you have endless opportunities to play website designer — without any of the complications or fuss.
 Here are seven easy steps to create the event website of your dreams!

-1. Navigate to Templates
+1. Navigate to your Design Page

 2. Edit Your Layout, Colors, and Art

 On the Design page, you’ll be able to edit your website layout, accent color, and art (among other options we will get to below), and these are functionalities you can conveniently find on the left-hand side of the page.